johntrandall/amazon_purchases_ledger/README.md

 # Amazon Purchases Ledger

-This gem takes order and item CSVs downloaded from your Amazon account as input, and parses those into a transactions CSV.
+This gem takes order and item CSVs downloaded from your Amazon account as input, and parses those into a transactions CSV which is created in your home folder.

 This output file is suitable for importing into a financial ledger system, such as Bankivity or Quicken.
 It contains fields for for transaction date, transaction amount, source account, and a memo.